 Pyre is the third game from Supergiant and the concern for distinguishing itself from the other two titles seems apparent.
 The core mechanics of Pyre are a huge departure from not only Supergiant Games, but all of the industry’s current trends.
 These departures make Pyre an intensely unique experience, but Supergiant’s reliance on its signature touchstones make it difficult to shake the feeling that the game could’ve achieved much more.

 The mechanical depth isn’t merely tweaking the values of traits like quickness (how fast you move), presence (how wide of an area you occupy), or glory (how many points you score).
 New characters tend to be unique races to the world of the Commonwealth.
-These party members have backstories that fill in the lore of the world and playstyles that expand on the gameplay’s depth.
+These party members have playstyles that expand on the gameplay’s depth and backstories that fill in the lore of the world.
 For example, Pamitha is party member from a race of bird people who have allegiance to a nation historically against the Commonwealth.
 Her great wings allow her to fly over the map with increased mobility.
 Another character is a talking tree with revolutionary tendencies.
 His movement is quite slowly but can teleport short distances and leave saplings for defense around the map.
-These different races also appears as your opponents in the game.
+These different races also appear as your opponents in the game.
 Different teams have varying strengths and weaknesses meaning that there’s rarely a strategy that works for all of them.
 It also helps that Pyre encourages experimentation with your roster by having characters gain “inspiration” when they sit out a match, which allows them to gain twice as much experience when you use them again.

-As the story progresses, Pyre introduces more elements to keep the gameplay fresh and these elements will be familiar to anyone who’s played another of Supergiant’s games.
+As the story progresses, Pyre introduces more elements to keep the gameplay fresh and these elements will be familiar to anyone who’s played another game made by Supergiant.
 Each teammate can be equipped with a unique item that alters their stats in some meaningful way.
 These items can be found in the world, purchased at a store or unlocked through a character-specific challenge.
 Later in the game the player has the option to make each match more challenging by fighting under specific religious constellations that give buffs to the opposing team or debuffs to your own.
-These additional elements are fine on their own but they contribute to the feeling that Pyre is more of the same.
+These additional elements are fine on their own but they contribute to the feeling that Pyre is more of the same since all of these mechanics were present in Bastion and Transistor.
 A good sports game doesn’t necessarily need a new twist every 30 minutes to keep the player’s interest.
-Instead the cascade of gimmicks act as a distraction.
-In the later matches I focused more on discovering what team/item composition broke the game instead of improving my skills and strategies.
+The cascade of well-worn gimmicks act as a distraction.
+In the later matches I focused more on discovering what team/item composition broke the game instead of improving my skill with the core mechanics.

-At some point it becomes apparent that the gameplay was intended to be the focus, as made evident by the overbearing amount of dialogue and storytelling.
+At some point it becomes apparent that the gameplay was not intended to be the focus, as made evident by the overbearing amount of dialogue and storytelling.
 On its own, the writing and world building of Pyre is fantastic.
-As opposed to Supergiant’s previous games, the player directly interacts with most characters instead of reading about them in description texts.
+The player directly interacts with most characters instead of reading about them in description texts, a welcome departure from Supergiant’s previous approach.
 The various personalities come to life with these one-on-one interactions but there is simply way too many of them.
 For every ten minutes of gameplay there’s an accompanying 30 minutes of talking to party members or advancing the story by pressing X over and over until your input is needed again.
 Sometimes you’re given options on how to respond to character inquiries or make decisions for the group, but many of these “choices” seem half-baked since none of these choices have a narrative or mechanical consequence.
 The strangest example of this is when the game prompts the player as if they’re being tasked with deciding the future of the groups’ journey, but there’s only one option.
 These moments give the impression that Supergiant planned for worthwhile choices, and perhaps branching paths, but chose not to pursue it.

 The individual elements of Pyre are fantastic.
 The clean visual style creates unique vistas for the landscapes of the Downside.
-Every party member and stage have their own soundtrack that adds a sense of character to the entire world.
+Every party member and stage has their own soundtrack that adds a sense of character to the entire world.
 Political intrigue and individual motives draw the player into the intriguing storyline and the memorable cast give reasons to care about the outcome.
 Mechanically, this is Supergiant’s best work.
 Pyre is an easily recommendable game to anyone with an appreciation for video games, but the question that shrouded Pyre’s release is not answered after its completion.
-Is Supergiant capable of anything else?
+Can Supergiant move on from their well-established formula?